-The country partnership strategy (CPS), 2014-2018, for Azerbaijan is aligned with the midterm review of Strategy 2020, the country's own development strategy, the Central Asia Regional Economic Cooperation (CAREC) 2020 strategy, and ADB's comparative strengths.
+The country partnership strategy (CPS), 2014-2018 for Azerbaijan is aligned with ADB's Midterm Review of Strategy 2020, the country's development strategy, the Central Asia Regional Economic Cooperation (CAREC) 2020 strategy, and ADB's comparative strengths.

-The CPS have the following strategic priorities and drivers of change:
+The CPS has the following strategic priorities and drivers of change:

 - inclusive growth,

 - infrastructure development,